If you have 2 years' continuous service, you can request an unpaid career break of between 3 months and 8 years.

 The time you take off as a career break does not count towards your length of service, which will affect benefits tied to length of service.

-If your career break is connected to maternity or caring responsibilities, your continuous service may be paused and restarted when you return to work.
-In other circumstances, your service from before your career break will usually be lost.
+In all other circumstances, your service from before your career break will usually be lost.

 Requesting a career break